top of page

 I have read that book four times.

 The second is called What tf Is Actually Going On Here?
-It’s approximately 70 pages of explaining what I’ve figured out over the years about how to make this human existence thing work well.
-I wrote it as a guide for myself and printed exactly one copy for me to read when I start to lose the plot.
+It’s a personal guide, approximately 70 pages reminding myself what I've learned about how to operate as a human.
+I printed exactly one copy for myself to re-read whenever I start to lose the plot.

-Recognizing myself as Autistic helped a lot of little things to fall into place.
-Patterns began to emerge.
-Quirky memories began to make sense.
-Three primary themes crystallized out of my research and self-examination:
+Recognizing myself as Autistic has helped many puzzle pieces to fall into place.
+Patterns have begun to emerge.
+Quirky memories begin to make sense.
+Three primary themes have crystallized out of my research and self-examination:

 • Processing more information than others around me

-2. Tags on furniture and clothes are virtually unignorable to me.
+7. Tags on furniture and clothes are more distracting for me than for the average clotheshorse.
 I’ve removed thousands.
-I tear the long white plasticky ones off the couch cushions when I stay at AirBnBs.
-I’ve removed the disclaimer labels from the corners of bath mats at house parties multiple times.
-I once spent a satisfying hour with my handy X-Acto carefully cutting flapping foil safety warnings off of 40 feet of Christmas tree lights that were already installed on a friend’s Christmas tree.
-I didn’t ask for permission.
-I just did it.
-It felt as obvious as picking up litter on their front lawn.
+I snip the long white plasticky ones off of couch cushions.
+Many bath mats are free from their ungainly disclaimer labels by my hand.
+I once spent a satisfying hour with my handy X-Acto knife carefully excising flapping foil safety warnings from 40 feet of Christmas tree lights that were already installed on the Christmas tree of a grateful friend.
+It felt as obvious as picking up litter on her front lawn.

-6. Small talk, like superficial conversation about the weather, does not come naturally to me.
-It wasn't until I reframed it as “friendly noises” that it made sense as a behavior with value.
-I now understand it as part of the careful assessment people make when they meet strangers.
+11. I taught myself small talk by reading books on the topic.
+Reframing it as “friendly noises” was the key for making sense of it: I now understand small talk as a valuable part of the careful assessment people make when they meet strangers.
 Are you friendly?
 Are you regulated?
 Are you able to have back-and-forth conversations and listen?
-We find all that out with these “Sure is a hot day today” interactions.
-Experiencing the value of this, I embrace it.
+We find all that out with these “Sure is a hot day today!” interactions.
+I'm totally into it now.

-10. I adjust the water pressure in bathroom sinks.
+14. I adjust the water pressure in bathroom sinks.
 Ever go to wash your hands and the water’s so forceful that it splashes back up and gets your shirt wet?
 Besides being obnoxious, it’s also a ridiculous waste of water.
 I get down on my knees, turn the under-sink supply valves all the way off, then slowly turn them back on with the faucets open until the water flows at a reasonable rate for washing hands.
-I’ve done it at many dozens of restaurants and bars.
+I’ve made this secret upgrade it at dozens of restaurants and bars.

 15. Years ago, when my constant parade of “Wow, look at that!” observations became too much for my sweetheart Jess, we instigated a quota on things I notice when we’re walking somewhere together.
 I’m allowed to point out three things per trip.
 It’s been a real learning arc for me, realizing that other people don’t need (or want!) a perpetual tour guide.